spinnaker/spinnaker/docs/commands.md

 ```

 #### Parameters
  * `--access-key-id`: Your AWS Access Key ID.
-If not provided, Halyard/Spinnaker will try to find AWS credentials as described at http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default
+If not provided, Halyard/Spinnaker will try to find AWS credentials as described at http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default.
+Note that if you are baking AMI's via Rosco, you may also need to set the access key on the AWS bakery default options.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.
- * `--secret-access-key`: (*Sensitive data* - user will be prompted on standard input) Your AWS Secret Key.
+ * `--secret-access-key`: (*Sensitive data* - user will be prompted on standard input) Your AWS Secret Key..
+Note that if you are baking AMI's via Rosco, you may also need to set the secret key on the AWS bakery default options.

 ---